Fight the Lien on Your Home

 The district court will hold the surety bond and remove the lien.
 However, you will unfortunately not have access to the money until either the contractor forecloses on the surety bond or you can prove the lien is unenforceable.

-If you just found out you have a lien on your property, be it a mechanic’s lien or spurious lien, you are probably pretty upset.
+It’s upsetting to find out there’s a lien on your property.
 We understand.
 But our real estate attorneys also know these liens are almost always not the end of the world.
 Most situations in which a lien is involved are settled well before foreclosure comes into play.